RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 To build IPKG files for OpenWRT
 -------------------------------

 The build process is performed using OpenWRT's build process.
+Currently only tested on OpenWRT 22.03.

 The package can be added to the build by adding the line:
 `src-git ripe-atlas git@github.com:RIPE-NCC/ripe-atlas-software-probe.git`
 and running:
 `scripts/feeds install -a`